Q: Why are your training sessions called “Omega Wolf Trails”?

 A: Unlike traditional leadership seminars and workshops that feature a prominent speaker who imparts her or his wisdom upon the group in a linear learning fashion, our sessions extract from the group itself the collective talents and hidden knowledge bases that might otherwise go unrecognized or unnoticed.

 We set the session guidelines; we do not give hand-holding or step-by-step guidance.
-Our main role comes at the feedback and discussion stage of each session, where our organizer’s 20 years of experience as a university-level professor and lecturer comes into play.
+Our main role comes at the feedback and discussion stage of each session, where our organizer’s many years of experience as a university professor and lecturer comes into play.
 He personally leads each training session and provides feedback in-person as well as online, after the session has ended.

 Q: What do you mean by “divergent thinking skills”?